dominickpastore/ruddr/docs/development.rst

    - Even if an address type is wanted, it may or may not be an error if your notifier can't obtain it.
-If :meth:`~Notifier.need_ipv4` returns ``True`` but :meth:`~Notifier.check_once` cannot currently obtain an IPv4 address, it should raise :exc:`NotifyError` (after notifying for the other address type, if necessary).
+If :meth:`~Notifier.need_ipv4` returns ``True`` but :meth:`~Notifier.check_once` cannot currently obtain an IPv4 address, your notifier should raise :exc:`NotifyError` (after notifying for the other address type, if necessary).
 The same goes for :meth:`~Notifier.need_ipv6` and IPv6 addressing.
 (This bullet point does not apply if :meth:`~Notifier.check_once` is not implemented.)

 .. _event-based notifier: